 E-bikes, e-scooters, electric unicycles and e-skateboards offer affordable, fun and convenient mobility.
 They offer the potential to reduce traffic congestion, pollution, emissions and gaps in public transport.

 But our relationship with this emerging transport mode has been strained.
-Widespread concerns for rider and pedestrian safety[Link will open in a new window], infrastructure challenges and conflicting regulation between states and territories are some of the barriers.
+Widespread concerns for rider and pedestrian safety, infrastructure challenges and conflicting regulation between states and territories are some of the barriers.

 Beyond electric: Powering ahead with clean hydrogen

 No harmful emissions, greater range and fast refuelling.
 It’s easy to see why some consider clean hydrogen a fuel of the future.

 Hydrogen-powered vehicles use an internal fuel cell.
 The driver refuels at a hydrogen bowser in around five minutes, like a petrol or diesel car.
 However, there is little hydrogen refuelling infrastructure in Australia.